JakeSeib/Calendar-Reminders/README.md

 This app is not connected to an external database- all events are all stored in memory.

 ## Issues and Improvements
+- Modals are not a very scalable way to handle event creation/editing.
+If events become more complicated, it would be better for event creation to have its own full-page view.
+This would also free up the ability to use modals to confirm event deletion.
 - Events are stored in memory, and will disappear on page refresh.
 For a larger-scale version of this project, an external database should be used to store events so they do not disappear.
 - Event overflow: When many events are added to a single day, the calendar will expand to accommodate all of them.
 It may be more aesthetic to instead add a scrollbar and maintain the orignal day's size.
 - `findDOMNode is deprecated in StrictMode` console warning: Known issue with current release of react-bootstrap